BUILDING THE NEXT-GEN MATERIALS INDUSTRY

 Karl-Johan Persson, H&M Group

 We connect universities, entrepreneurs, business incubators, start-up networks, and investors.
-We collaborate with entrepreneurs, start-ups, and scientists to create new companies, and we collaborate with existing ventures to assist them to scale.
+We collaborate with entrepreneurs, start-ups, and scientists to found new companies and we collaborate with existing ventures to assist them to scale.
 We network with specialty equipment companies and manufacturers open to working with new innovations.
 We find solutions.

 It’s only by working together that we will be able to deliver a systemic shift in the way our industry tackles urgent sustainability challenges and proactively design a future we can all believe in.